 3. Visto Lounge, Main Beach

 If you visit off-season your pet can romp in the waves outside this trendy establishment with sea views.
 It is a popular place for locals and visitors alike and is renowned for its contemporary menu that includes slow-cooked brisket chilli.
 Other than its wide range of cocktails and comprehensive wine list, Visto keeps Punk IPA and Dead Pony on tap, as well as Dark Side stout.
-Dog owners often meet here for slap up breakfasts where, over coffee, they swap pup notes.
+Dog owners often meet here for slap-up breakfasts where, over coffee, they swap pup notes and enjoy pet friendly beaches in Torquay.

 4. Drum Inn, Cockington